 Yes, the roommate selection module will be open between April and throughout the summer, when both of you can return to your online residence application and accept each other before Housing can confirm your room assignment together.

-You will be assigned to a single room if you are a first-year student admitted with a minimum 90% average, and you apply by May 1, and you select the single room preference.
+You can indicate single room as preference in the application although available single rooms spaces for first-year students are usually limited.
+You will be assigned to a single room if you are a first-year student admitted with a minimum 90% average, and you apply by June 1, and you select the single room preference.